 Which Universal World of Harry Potter ticket will it be?

 General Admission ticket, the cheapest and the most popular ticket.
-Or the Express ticket which helps you skip the lines at all the rides at least once.
-Or the VIP ticket which gets you royalty treatment at the theme park.
+Or the Express ticket, which helps you skip the lines at all the rides at least once.
+Or the VIP Experience ticket gets you royalty treatment at the theme park.
 Or, if you are on a budget holiday, check out how to get discounts at Universal Studios.

 Restaurants in Harry Potter World

 Universal Studios Hollywood Wizarding World of Harry Potter has three food and drink outlets – Three Broomsticks, Hog’s Head, and Magic Neep Cart.